AhaduChere/AhaduChere/README.md

 # 🏰 About Me
 - Uni Student using this to store my practice projects
 # 🔮 Interests
-- Web design and basic programming
+- Web design and Programming